-Floatant – A water-proofing (usually oily) salve or cream that is used to help flies, leaders and fly lines float.
+Floatant – A water-proofing (usually oily) salve or cream that is used to help flies, leaders, and fly lines float.

-Floating Fly Line (F) – a fly line where the entire line floats; best all round fly line (see double taper, level, shooting head, weight forward).
+Floating Fly Line (F) – a fly line where the entire line floats; best all-round fly line (see double taper, level, shooting head, weight forward).

 Float tube – Originally using a tractor or truck inner tube, this is a one-person craft with a seat across the bottom on which the fly fisher sits.
 Feet are in the water and scuba fins are used to move the tube around.
 This type of fishing boat is very popular with warm water fly fishers and with individuals who fish high mountain lakes.
 (See belly boat and kick boat).

-Fly – An imitation of a fish food item, traditionally very light and made of hair, feathers and thread tied to a hook.
+Fly – An imitation of a fish food item, traditionally very light and made of hair, feathers, and thread tied to a hook.
 Modern flies have many synthetic materials and often include lead to help them sink.

-Fly Casting – standard method of presenting a fly to a target using a fly rod and fly line; involves many different casts (see back cast, forward cast, false cast, roll cast, “S” cast, and shooting line).
+Fly Casting – a standard method of presenting a fly to a target using a fly rod and fly line; involves many different casts (see back cast, forward cast, false cast, roll cast, “S” cast, and shooting line).

 Fly line – A line for fly fishing, originally of silk but currently made of a plastic coating over a braided line core.
 Fly lines are commonly 1.5 to 2 mm in diameter.
 The plastic coating gives the line weight and is commonly distributed unevenly to make the line easier to cast.
 A weight forward line, for example, has a greater plastic thickness near the forward (or fly) end of the line.
 Fly lines are not particularly long, generally not exceeding 105 feet.
 See taper, weight forward, double taper.
 Fly lines are rated in different weights, from 1 to 11, referring to the weight of the first 30 feet of the fly line.

-Fly rod – The special fishing rod constructed so as to cast a fly line.
+Fly rod – The special fishing rod is constructed so as to cast a fly line.
 Fly rods are generally longer and thinner than spinning or casting rods.
 Fly rods differ from other types of rods in that the reel attaches at the butt of the rod with the rod handle always above the reel; fly rods usually have more line guides than other types of rods of the same length.
 Fly rod lengths vary, with common lengths being between 7 and 9 feet.
-Materials used in fly rod construction are bamboo, fibreglass, and graphite.
+Materials used in fly rod construction are bamboo, fiberglass, and graphite.
 A fly rod is designed to bend a certain way because that bending action determines how well it can help cast a fly line.
 Fly rods were originally split cane bamboo.
-In the last 60 years, other materials, especially fibreglass and fibreglass with embedded graphite fibres are used.
+In the last 60 years, other materials, especially fiberglass and fiberglass with embedded graphite fibers are used.
 Fly rods are rated in their stiffness to match fly lines of different weights. (a number 6 fly rod should be used with a number six fly line).
 See fly lines.

-Forceps – hand operated medical instrument widely used in fly-fishing to remove flies from the jaws of a hooked fish.
+Forceps – hand-operated medical instrument widely used in fly-fishing to remove flies from the jaws of a hooked fish.
 Have pliers-like jaws with locking clips so that once they are clamped to the hook, they stay there until you release them.